MichaelMakesGames/stellarmaps/README.md

 The app icon is [Orbital](https://game-icons.net/1x1/lorc/orbital.html) by Lorc, licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).

+Map icons are made by me.
+Basic shapes are released to the public domain, but others (Wormhole, Gateway, L-Gate, etc) are based on icons from the game Stellaris, and should not be used other than for tools or mods for the game.

-Other icons from [Heroicons](https://heroicons.com), licensed under the [MIT license](https://github.com/tailwindlabs/heroicons/blob/master/LICENSE).
+Other interface icons from [Heroicons](https://heroicons.com), licensed under the [MIT license](https://github.com/tailwindlabs/heroicons/blob/master/LICENSE).

 # Local Development